Proof of the Contiguity Conjecture and Lognormal Limit for the Symmetric Perceptron: Introduction

 \item {\bf Strong freezing conjecture.} This phenomenon was originally discovered by \cite{krauth1989storage} and subsequently strengthen in \cite{huang2013entropy} and \cite{huang2014origin} (see also \cite{zdeborova2008constraint,zdeborova2008locked,zdeborova2011quiet} for general CSPs).
 It lies at the core of the early statistical physics study of the perceptron model.

 In the case of sparse random CSPs, an important role is played by two topological thresholds involving clustering and freezing.
 The clustering property asserts that at sufficiently large constraint density, clusters of connected solutions break apart into exponentially many components separated by linear distance.
-This was described precisely in \cite{krzakala2007gibbs} and proved in \cite{achlioptas2008algorithmic}.
-The second topological property is freezing, where in a typical cluster of solutions a linear number of variables are frozen, that is they take the same value in every solution in the cluster.
+This was described precisely in \cite{krzakala2007gibbs} and proved in \cite{achlioptas2008algorithmic} by analyzing the planted model.
+The second topological property is freezing, where in a typical cluster of solutions a linear number of variables are frozen, i.e., they take the same value in every solution in the cluster.
 In the case of coloring on sparse random graphs, the freezing threshold was established in \cite{molloy2012freezing}.
 Both of these thresholds occur well before the satisfiability thresholds in a range of sparse random CSPs such as $k$-SAT, $k$-NAESAT and random colourings.
 Moreover, these thresholds are conjectured to characterize the limit of efficient algorithms.

 Interestingly, in the perceptron models, the freezing property - called frozen 1-RSB - has been conjectured to take place at all positive density and not just `close' to capacity.
 In particular, \cite{krauth1989storage} conjectured that for ABP, typical solutions belong to clusters of vanishing entropy density (i.e., with $2^{o(n)}$ solutions at linear distance), whereas~\cite{huang2013entropy} conjectured that such solutions are indeed isolated.
 The latter conjecture was extended to the SBP model in \cite{aubin2019storage} and \cite{baldassi2020clustering}, making the SBP model as interesting as the ABP one for such structural properties.